Sunday, May 29, 2011

 Waves big as mountains often astonished this traveler.

-I had a taste of all the barbarities.
+With laws harsh as tigers, I had a taste of all the barbarities.

 Do not forget this day when you land ashore.